Table of Contents

 (Reference: Types of disabilities: Understanding accessibility: Accessibility: Indiana University (iu.edu))

 Transitions can occur due to the stage of life that one is in.
-Age related disabilities like diminishing vision, cognitive degeneration, loss of hearing, in short physical, mental or sensory impairments may require special support or assistance.
+Age-related disabilities such as diminishing vision, cognitive degeneration, loss of hearing, in short physical, mental or sensory impairments may require special support or assistance.

 Sometimes disabilities can also be temporary in nature.
 One could label them as situational disabilities.
 For instance, pregnancy in women may mandate special kind of support due to the physical condition for a particular duration, an accident may lead to physical inability for some time, an ear infection may impact the hearing ability and so on.

-• Familiarity with accessibility standards issued under the Americans with Disabilities Act (ADA) and Web Content Accessibility Guidelines (WCAG) including WCAG 2.0 and 2.1.
+- Familiarity with learning accessibility standards issued under the Americans with Disabilities Act (ADA), Section 508, and Web Content Accessibility Guidelines (WCAG) including WCAG 2.0, 2.1, and the latest WCAG 2.2 standards.

-The above standards and technology together drive how eLearning content is accessed by people who have disabilities.
-Accessibility support with WCAG 2.0/2.1 standard is therefore critical when it comes to eLearning.
+The above standards and technology together drive how people who have disabilities access the eLearning content.
+Accessibility support with WCAG standards is therefore critical when it comes to eLearning.

-1. Perceivable – so people can see the content or hear it
+- Perceivable: so people can see the content or hear it

-2. Operable – so people can use the computer by typing, or by voice
+- Operable: so people can use the computer by typing on the keyboard, or voice

-3. Understandable – so people get clear and simple language
+- Understandable: so people get clear and simple language

-4. Robust – so people can use different assistive technologies
+- Robust: so people can use different assistive technologies

 The first three principles – Perceivable, Operable and Understandable – focus on the end-user while the last one, Robust, focuses on the technology that delivers this content to the learners.

-It is important for these assistive technologies to use the eLearning content that organizations produce and reliably deliver to the learners according to their accessibility preferences.
+Assistive technologies must seamlessly support the eLearning content organizations create and deliver to learners with diverse accessibility needs.
 The content therefore has to be robust and compatible with current and future technologies.
+Implementing these global learning accessibility standards helps organizations reduce compliance risk and improve learning consistency.

 From the business perspective, there are three primary motivators for organizations to ensure that the content that they create is accessible:

-• From the Diversity, Equity and Inclusion standpoint it is important to ensure that each and every employee in the organization gets an equal opportunity to access the content that is created.
+- From the Diversity, Equity and Inclusion standpoint it is important to ensure that each and every employee in the organization gets an equal opportunity to access the content that is created.
+For many enterprises, eLearning accessibility is now closely connected to DEI goals, employee experience initiatives, and inclusive workplace culture strategies.

-• Many governments across the world are coming up with accessibility standards and legislations.
+- Many governments across the world are coming up with accessibility standards and legislation.
 Therefore, accessibility is a significant mandate from the compliance perspective as well.
 So, the aspects to check are, “are we complying with the local regulations as also, are we meeting up with our clients’ compliance needs?”

 Making eLearning Accessible to Everyone